Aleksei Gubarev: Biography

 Gubarev graduated from the Soviet Naval Aviation School in 1952 and went on to serve with the Soviet Air Force.
 He undertook further studies at the Gagarin Air Force Academy before being accepted into the space programme.

-He was originally trained for the Soviet lunar programme and for military Soyuz flights before training for Salyut missions.
+Gubarev was originally trained for the Soviet lunar programme and for military Soyuz flights before training for Salyut missions.
 His next mission, in 1978, was Soyuz 28, the first Interkosmos flight, where he was accompanied by Vladimír Remek from Czechoslovakia.

-In 1971, he became backup commander for the ill-fated Soyuz 11 mission, which killed the three-man crew when the craft depressurized in space.
+In 1971, Gubarev became backup commander for the ill-fated Soyuz 11 mission, which killed the three-man crew when the craft depressurized in space.

-He resigned as a cosmonaut in 1981 and took up an administrative position at the Gagarin Cosmonaut Training Centre.
+Gubarev resigned as a cosmonaut in 1981 and took up an administrative position at the Gagarin Cosmonaut Training Centre.

-In the 1980s he worked at the 30th Central Scientific Research Institute, Ministry of Defence (Russia).
+In 1980s, he worked at the 30th Central Scientific Research Institute, Ministry of Defence (Russia).

-His awards includes the Gagarin Gold Medal, which was bestowed upon him twice.
+Gubarev's awards includes the Gagarin Gold Medal, which was bestowed upon him twice.
 He was an honorary citizen of Kaluga, Arkalyk, Tselinograd, and Prague.

 Gubarev published a book, The Attraction of Weightlessness, in 1982.

 Gubarev died at the age of 83 on 21 February 2015.